-- 9.5.1 How do you make appropriate space available for quiet time and relaxation, away from the other activities in your setting? - 9.5.2 How do you incorporate flexibility around opportunities for rest into the daily routine of children in your setting? - 9.5.3 How do you encourage children to take appropriate rest breaks? - Birth 18 months - Have all babies under 12 months a cot with a safety mattress and individual linen in a guiet, darkened, warm area? - 9.5.5 What precautions have you in place for the prevention of Sudden Infant Death Syndrome (SIDS)?
+9.5.1 How do you make appropriate space available for sleep, quiet time and relaxation, away from the other activities in your home?

+- 9.5.2 How do you incorporate flexibility around opportunities for rest into the daily routine of children in your home? - 9.5.3 How do you encourage children to take appropriate rest breaks? - 9.5.4 How do you support children's need for privacy or time to be alone? - Birth 18 months - Have all babies under 12 months a cot with a safety mattress and individual linen in a quiet, darkened, warm area? - 9.5.6 What precautions have you in place for the prevention of Sudden Infant Death Syndrome (SIDS)?